all orders over $1000

 Which one is right for me?

 So, how do you choose the right rifle scope?
-In reality, it all comes down to preference and what style of hunting you’re finding yourself in more often.
+In reality, it all comes down to preference and what hunting style you’re accustomed to.
 First focal plane rifle scopes are advantageous when shooting long distance where quick follow-up shots using hold-over are more likely.
-They are disadvantageous when you find yourself in closer ranges in dark timer considering it’s very easy to lose the smaller and thinner reticle lines against dark backgrounds.
+They are disadvantageous when you find yourself at closer ranges in dark timber, considering it’s very easy to lose the smaller and thinner reticle lines against dark backgrounds at low magnification.

-Second focal plane rifle scopes are useful for visibility throughout all magnification ranges and when paired with a ballistics turret allow you to center punch regardless of the magnification.
+Second focal plane rifle scopes are useful for visibility throughout all magnification ranges and, when paired with a ballistic turret, allow you to hold dead-on, regardless of the magnification.

-If you’re having trouble pulling the trigger on a first focal plane or second focal plane rifle scope, our team at the Outdoorsmans is dedicated to finding the perfect match for you.
-We’ll take the time to consider your budget, hunting style, and the terrain you commonly find yourself, and we'll marry you with a rifle scope you’ll be proud to own.
+If you’re having trouble pulling the trigger on a first focal plane or second focal plane rifle scope, our team at Outdoorsmans is dedicated to finding the perfect match for you.
+We’ll take the time to consider your budget, hunting style, and the terrain you commonly find yourself in, and we'll match you with a rifle scope you’ll be proud to own.
 Email us at info@outdoorsmans.com or call us at 1-800-291-8065 to get started!